Find your perfect hike. Book a call with Anna

 We start the day with a drive to the Volcanic Plateau and its myriad natural wonders.
 Explore an extraordinary thermal park, bathe in a natural hot river and view the impressive Huka Falls.
 Feel the spray here as the mighty Waikato River, New Zealand’s longest, plunges 11 metres into a stadium-like pool.

-Later we arrive at Lake Taupo, the largest lake in New Zealand.
+Later we arrive at Lake Taupō, New Zealand's largest lake.
 Incredibly, this 600 square kilometre crater lake was formed in 186AD by the most powerful volcanic explosion in recorded history.

 At Taupō, we grab our takeaway food and head to a lovely lake-side spot.
 Here we can relax on the unusual pumice beach and in summer enjoy an evening swim before continuing to our lodge accommodation near Whakapapa Village, Tongariro National Park.
 Includes breakfast and lunch.